ValeraYakovlev/Rosalind_Solutions/README.md

-# Rosalind Solutions
+# Introduction
+Here are my solutions to problems from the [Rosalind platform](https://rosalind.info/problems/locations/).
+The solutions are divided into groups according to the same principle as on the site.
+For convenience, the links of the solutions lead directly to the code from my repository.

-# Rosalind Village Names
+# Rosalind Village
 | ID | Title |Solution links  |
 |:---|:---|:---|
 | INI1 | Installing Python | [Solution](https://github.com/ValeraYakovlev/Rosalind_Solutions/blob/main/VILLAGE/INI1.py) |